The signed Varchenko Determinant for Complexes of Oriented Matroids

-where $a(Y) := \prod_{e \in z(Y)} x_{e^+} x_{e^-}$ and $b_Y$ are nonnegative integers. \end{Theorem} A corollary of this result, namely the case where $x_{e^-}=x_{e^+}$, which is the original version of the Varchenko matrix, has been already proven for OMs in \cite{WH}.
+A corollary of this result, namely the case where $x_{e}^-=x_{e}^+$, which is the original version of the Varchenko matrix, has been already proven for OMs in \cite{WH}.
 We formulate it for COMs.

-\begin{Corollary} Let $\mathbf{V}$ be the (unsigned) Varchenko matrix (i.e. $x_{e^-}=x_{e^+}=x_e$) of the COM $(E,\mathcal{L})$.
+\begin{Corollary} Let $\mathbf{V}$ be the (unsigned) Varchenko matrix (i.e. $x_{e}^-=x_{e}^+=x_e$) of the COM $\M=(E,\mathcal{L})$.
 Then

 where $c(Y) := \prod_{e \in z(Y)}x_{e}$ and $b_Y$ are nonnegative integers. \end{Corollary}